Preconditions for Grants

 5) Georgina Binns (Macquarie University): Contribution towards molecular taxonomic resolution of the Amata nigriceps complex

-We are pleased to announce grants of up to $4500 from the Perpetual Foundation - Australian Lepidoptera Research Endowment (ALRE) for the financial year July 2020 to 2021, and are inviting applications.
+We are pleased to announce grants of up to $4500 from the Perpetual Foundation - Australian Lepidoptera Research Endowment (ALRE) for the financial year July 2021 to 2022, and we are inviting applications.

 Any lepidopterist, amateur or professional, working on the Australian fauna, is eligible to apply for any of the activities considered for support listed on the ALRE website: